 - Peak Stage.
 During the peak stage, the withdrawal symptoms are the worst.
 They include nausea, vomiting, major headaches, stomach cramps, intense cravings and an overall feeling of sickness.
 For morphine, the peak stage lasts for several days.
 For krokodil, it can last for several weeks.

 - Long-Term Stage.
 The long-term stage can last for months to years.
 Long-term withdrawal symptoms include insomnia, nervousness, weakness and muscle aches.
 Due to its length, this is the stage a person needs the social support necessary to keep from relapsing.
 Early on in this stage, it’s important to learn methods of dealing with the desire to relapse and how to establish a social support system to stay on track for the long run.

 Krokodil addiction brings with it an additional social shame in that the damaging effects of the drug are externally obvious through patches of rotting flesh.
 However, many of the staff at 12 Keys Rehab are recovering addicts who understand what it’s like to be unable to make the right life decisions while under the oppression of mental health disorders and chemical addiction.

-Everyone is accepted at 12 Keys Rehab.
+Everyone is accepted at our krokodil drug treatment program.
 We specialize in providing the personal attention you need to be on the path to recovery.
 The comfortable facilities and beautiful location will help you relax and feel at home, and our experienced staff will guide you each step of the way during recovery.

 If you or a loved one are suffering from krokodil addiction, please contact us today.
 There is hope.